jstev/virtuemart2-module/README.md

 * Client id, username and password -- Fill out the required fields client no, username and password.
 In an production environment, use your SveaWebPay account credentials for the desired country.
 For testing purposes, make sure to use the supplied test account credentials.
 If you have lost your credentials information, please contact your SveaWebPay account manager.

 * Accepted Currency -- currency to accept payments in.
+The currency setting must match the country corresponding to this instance client id.
+The following countries & currencies are accepted by the invoice payment method: Sweden (SEK), Norway (NOK), Denmark (DKK), Finland, Germany, Netherlands (EUR).
 If set to "Default Vendor Currency", the payment method will use the shop global settings.
 * Country -- select the country corresponding to this instance client id.
 * Minimum Amount, Maximum Amount -- the order value must fall within these limits for the payment method to be shown as available to the user.
 Use the values found in your SveaWebPay account credentials.